DhyeyR-007/AI-Engineering-Information-Repository/README.md

 # AI engineering system architecture: how everything connects

 This document explains all 26 key concepts in AI engineering (2026) and how they connect into one complete system.
-Read from top to bottom — each section builds on the previous one.
+Read from top to bottom as each section builds on the previous one.

 ---